olivierfriard/boris_docs/index.rst

 ...................................

 .. note:: This funtion is now deprecated and may contain bugs.
-See Plot events
+See `plot events v.2`_

 **Analysis** > **Plot events (Back compatibility)**